-9.4.5 Define Strict Routing Rules
+10.4.5 Define Strict Routing Rules

-It is crucial that you adhere to the following guidelines when configuring your IP-to-IP routing rules:
+It is crucial that you adhere to the following guidelines when configuring IP-to-IP Routing rules:

 - Ensure that your routing rules are accurate and correctly defined.
-Inaccurate or weak routing rules can easily result in Service Theft. - Ensure that your routing rules from source IP Group to destination IP Group are accurately defined to be eligible for the desired call routing outcome. - Avoid (if possible) using the asterisk () symbol to indicate "any" for a specific parameter in your routing rules.
+Inaccurate or weak routing rules can easily result in Service Theft. - Ensure that your routing rules from source IP Group to destination IP Group are accurately defined for the desired call routing outcome. - If possible, avoid using the asterisk () symbol to indicate "any" for a specific parameter in your routing rule.
 This constitutes weak routing rules that can be vulnerable to attackers.
 For strong routing rules, enter specific alphanumerical values instead of the asterisk.

-9.5 Define Call Admission Control Rules
+10.5 Define Call Admission Control Rules

 It is recommended to define call admission control (CAC) rules for regulating VoIP traffic volume.
-CAC rules can help in limiting the rate of call requests, preventing excessive signaling requests (originating from malicious and legitimate sources) from overwhelming your network resources.
+CAC rules can assist in limiting the rate of call requests, preventing excessive signaling requests originating from malicious and legitimate sources from overwhelming your network resources.

-CAC rules limit the number of concurrent calls (SIP dialogs) per IP Group / SRD (or for all IP Groups / SRDs).
-The call limitation can be defined per SIP-dialog initiating request type (e.g., INVITE or REGISTER messages), direction (inbound, outbound, or both), and user.
-Requests that exceed the user-defined limits are rejected (with SIP 486 "Busy Here" responses).
+CAC rules can limit the number of concurrent calls (SIP dialogs) per IP Group, SIP Interface or SRD.
+The call limitation can be defined per SIP-dialog initiating request type (e.g., INVITE or REGISTER messages), request direction (inbound, outbound, or both), and user.
+Requests that exceed the user-defined limits are rejected (with SIP 480 "Temporarily Unavailable" responses).
 You can also limit the incoming packet rate based on the "token bucket" mechanism.